ern0/amperachargingmonitor/README.md

 # Ampera Charging Monitor

-*Visual monitoring of EV charging (Opel Ampera), using a Raspberry Pi with a webcam and an old Android phone*
+*Visual monitoring of EV charging (Opel Ampera / Chevrolet VOlt), using a Raspberry Pi with a webcam and an old Android phone*

 ## Purpose